DVOA1/pydatapack/README.md

 The most important folder.
 Here you will add your effects with the following parameters:

 - **category**: can be "NONE", "OFFENSIVE", "DEFENSIVE", "ENHANCING", "DIMINISHING".
-- **max_amplifier**: sets the maximum amplifier the essence can have.
+- **max_amplifier**: sets the maximum amplifier (starting from 0) the essence can have.
 The essence can have any amplifier below this number.
 - **max_duration**: sets the maximum duration the essence can have.
 The essence can have any duration below this number.
 - **mob_effect**: the ID of the effect you want to generate (e.g., "farmersdelight:comfort").
 - **required_ingredients**: minimum amount of ingredient to make this essence non-pale.